8/6/2024

 David Meeker

 Jeff, maybe I'll make one comment and then turn it over to Jennifer for any color.
-I think, yeah, to be honest, the 100, quote unquote, approximately 100 for the past few quarters is a bit almost remarkably consistent for a rare disease.
-We've highlighted from the beginning these ultra rare opportunities, of course, tend to be lumpy.
+Yeah, to be honest, the 100, quote-unquote, approximate 100 for the past few quarters is a bit almost remarkably consistent for a rare disease.
+We've highlighted from the beginning these ultra-rare opportunities, of course, tend to be lumpy.
 I would not necessarily anticipate a pure trend line even now that we're two years out, but we acknowledge the fact that it's been somewhat consistent.
 But with that, I'll turn it over to Jennifer for any additional color on levers we have.

 speaker

-So I think relating to the prescriptions, in terms of that steady number even two years out of launch, we're actually very happy with.
+So I think like relating to the prescriptions, in terms of that steady number, even two years out of launch, we're actually very happy with.
 We also recognize that there's still a lot of opportunity that remains out there.
-And I think one example was just, in terms of the patient meeting that David had outlined, there were many patients there that had also just recently been diagnosed.
-Many patients that were already diagnosed and hearing about in-suffery for the first time.
-So we know that the patients are out there in terms of those that have been diagnosed already and may not have yet understood there's a tailored therapy for them, as well as the opportunity to get patients to a quicker diagnosis moving forward.
-I think that we get better over time in terms of understanding where to have our field teams target in terms of their education.
-And we also get more information in terms of our non-personal promotion efforts, just to be able to most effectively and efficiently use our resources moving forward.
-And are constantly looking for new ways to actually supplement these efforts.
-I think one example is that more recently, there are other labs that actually have BBS testing done and genetic results.
-And there are opportunities for us to understand who are the physicians with positive BBS patients.
-So when new opportunities like that pop up, those are opportunities that we explore and evaluate in terms of if it's worth being able to execute on.
-From a payer perspective, I would say that we're very happy in terms of our current status and the number across each of the different payer types of folks who have MCBRY specific policies in place.
+And I think one example is just, you know, in terms of the patient meeting that David had outlined, there were many patients there. that had also just recently been diagnosed, many patients that were already diagnosed and hearing about encephaly for the first time.
+So we know that the patients are out there in terms of, you know, those that have been diagnosed already and may not have yet understood there's a tailored therapy for them, as well as the opportunity to get patients to a quicker diagnosis moving forward.
+I think that we get better over time in terms of understanding where to have our field teams target in terms of their education, and we also get more information in terms of our non-personal promotion efforts just to be able to most effectively and efficiently use our resources moving forward. and are constantly looking for new ways to actually supplement these efforts.
+I think one example is that more recently there are other labs that actually have BBS testing done and genetic results, and there are opportunities for us to understand who are the physicians with positive BBS patients.
+When new opportunities like that pop up, those are opportunities that we explore and evaluate in terms of if it's worth being able to execute on.
+From a payer perspective, I would say that we're very happy in terms of our current status and the number across each of the different payer types of folks who have MCIPRI-specific policies in place.
 I think the one lever that still remains and still ongoing dialogue is this space around Medicare, which has been a challenge for many other drugs as well.

 speaker